 11. Under Beds and Couches

-Dust collects under all furniture, and if you don’t clean it, guests will have the unpleasant side effect of finding random duet bunnies across their floor.
-All you need is a breeze or the gust from an air-conditioning unit and your clean floor will be ruined.
+Dust collects under all furniture; if you don’t clean it, guests will have the unpleasant side effect of finding random duet bunnies across their floor.
+All you need is a breeze or a gust from an air-conditioning unit and your clean floor will be ruined.
 Stay ahead of the danger and make sure you clean under your furniture!

 12. Bedding